Ancient Philippi, Greece: A Guide to the Archaeological Site

 Philippi remained an important member of the Macedonian kingdom until the fall of the Antigonid dynasty during the Third Macedonian War in about 168 BCE.
 Now under the control of the Romans, nearby Amphipolis was designated the capital city of the new Eastern Macedonian State, removing much of Philippi’s influence in the region.

 Still, Philippi appears again in the history books in the 1st century BCE as the site at which Mark Antony and Octavian confront Brutus and Cassius to avenge the assassination of Julius Caesar.
-The battle of Philippi was one of the largest conflicts of the ancient world and resulted in the establishment of the Roman Empire.
+The Battle of Philippi was one of the largest conflicts of the ancient world and resulted in the establishment of the Roman Empire.

 Sculpture of a monk